Rachel Marsh

-Rachel Marsh is an American comedian and actress.
+Rachel Marsh (born February 24, 1992) is an American comedian and actress.

 Early life

 She took part in competitive cheerleading as well as drama in high school.
 She moved to Los Angeles, in California from Washington initially to study business and worked in marketing, as well as for a non-profit company and co-owned a coffee shop, but later also took comedy and improv classes.

 Career

 She appeared as a member of the comedy troupe Upright Citizens Brigade.
 After appearing in short films in 2017, she appeared in The Kids Table in 2018.
 Following that, Marsh appeared in a number of television roles such as Before We Go, NCIS: Los Angeles, and iCarly, as well as American Psychos and ReCalibrate!.

 Her film roles include Half Vanilla, which received an award at the London Independent Film Awards.

 She appeared as biotech engineer Luna Castillo in both seasons of Rob Lowe and John Owen Lowe Netflix comedy series Unstable.

 In 2024, she joined the cast of season four of Apple TV+ drama series The Morning Show as Remy, assistant to Alex (Jennifer Aniston).
-She had a recurring role as Carly in 2025 comedy television series Adults.
-That year, she joined cast of the film adaptation The Love Hypothesis.
+She has a recurring role as dental student Carly from 2025 in comedy television series Adults.
+In the second series, as her character dreams of a pop career, Marsh sings the song Hiccup as part of the role.

+In 2025, Marsh could be seen as Claudia in the second season of the Amazon Prime Video series Fallout.
+In 2026, she portrayed the character Anh Pham in the film adaptation The Love Hypothesis.